pink and blue abstract painting

 Kia ora!
 The following are some questions that people often ask.
 I've answered them honestly.
 I want you to hear from me, not a textbook or a template, so you can get a sense of who I am and where I'm coming from, and whether this space might be a good fit for you.
 Ngā mihi.

-At the beginning of a session, we'll take a few minutes to settle in and make sure you're comfortable.
-If you haven't sent the client intake form in from our website "forms", we can complete that at your appointment pre-session commencement.
-We run through the informed consent together so you know how counselling works, what your rights are, and what to expect.
-From there, the time is yours - you can bring what's on your mind, what brought you here, or whatever feels most pressing in the moment.
-There's no set script and no "right" way to start.
-My role is to listen, guide, and support while keeping the process moving at your pace.
+At the beginning of a session, we take a few minutes to settle in and make sure you're comfortable.
+If you haven't already completed the client intake form from the website, we can do that together before we begin.
+We'll also go through informed consent so you know what the space is, how it works, and what your rights are.
+From there, the session is yours.
+You can bring what's on your mind, what brought you here, or what feels most pressing right now.
+There's no set script and no "right" way to begin.

 How long is each session?